Mel Brooks: 1980–2001: Brooksfilms

-Brooks produced and starred in (but did not write or direct) a remake of Ernst Lubitsch's 1942 film To Be or Not to Be.
-His 1983 version was directed by Alan Johnson and starred Brooks, Anne Bancroft, Charles Durning, Tim Matheson, Jose Ferrer and Christopher Lloyd.
-It generated international publicity by featuring a controversial song on its soundtrack—"To Be or Not to Be (The Hitler Rap)"—satirizing German society in the 1940s, with Brooks playing Hitler.
+Brooks produced a remake of Ernst Lubitsch's To Be or Not to Be (1942).
+To Be or Not to Be (1983) was directed by Alan Johnson and starred Brooks, Bancroft, Charles Durning, Tim Matheson, Jose Ferrer and Christopher Lloyd.
+Vincent Canby called it "smashingly funny.
+I'm not at all sure that it's a classic, but it's so good in its own right, in the way it preserves and revives the wonderfully farcical Edwin Justus Mayer screenplay, that you leave the theater having a brand-new high."
+It featured a controversial song on its soundtrack, "To Be or Not to Be (The Hitler Rap)", satirizing German society in the 1940s.

-The second movie Brooks directed in the 1980s was Spaceballs (1987), a parody of science fiction, mainly Star Wars.
-It starred Bill Pullman, John Candy, Rick Moranis, Daphne Zuniga, Dick Van Patten, Joan Rivers, Dom DeLuise, and Brooks.
+In 1987, Brooks directed the science fiction spoof Spaceballs, starring DeLuise, Bill Pullman, John Candy, Rick Moranis, Daphne Zuniga, Dick Van Patten, Joan Rivers and Brooks.
+Brooksfilms continued to produce dramatic films, including David Cronenberg's The Fly (1986).
+Brooks told Cronenberg, "When it comes to gore, extreme whatever, don't hold back."
+Brooks sought to purchase the rights to Helene Hanff's 84 Charing Cross Road for many years.
+David Jones's 84 Charing Cross Road, starring Bancroft and Anthony Hopkins, was released in 1987.

-In 1989, Brooks (with co-executive producer Alan Spencer) made another attempt at television success with the sitcom The Nutt House, featuring Brooks regulars Harvey Korman and Cloris Leachman.
-It was originally broadcast on NBC, but the network aired only five of the eleven produced episodes before canceling the series.
-During the next decade, Brooks directed Life Stinks (1991), Robin Hood: Men in Tights (1993), and Dracula: Dead and Loving It (1995).
+In 1989 Brooks, with co-executive producer Alan Spencer, returned to television with the sitcom The Nutt House, featuring Harvey Korman and Cloris Leachman.
+It was originally broadcast on NBC, but the network aired only five of the eleven produced episodes before canceling it.
+During the next decade Brooks directed Life Stinks (1991), Robin Hood: Men in Tights (1993) and Dracula: Dead and Loving It (1995).
+Life Stinks, loosely inspired by Preston Sturges's Sullivan's Travels (1941), was a financial and critical failure, but is notable as the only film Brooks directed that is neither a parody nor a film about other films or theater.

 People magazine wrote, "Anyone in a mood for a hearty laugh couldn't do better than Robin Hood: Men in Tights, which gave fans a parody of Robin Hood, especially Robin Hood: Prince of Thieves."
-Like Brooks's other films, it is filled with one-liners and the occasional breaking of the fourth wall.
-Robin Hood: Men in Tights was Brooks's second time exploring the life of Robin Hood (the first, as mentioned above, being his 1975 TV show When Things Were Rotten).
-Life Stinks was a financial and critical failure, but is notable as the only film Brooks directed that is neither a parody nor a film about other films or theater.
-(The Twelve Chairs was a parody of the original novel.)
+It also references Michael Curtiz's The Adventures of Robin Hood (1938) and Brooks's When Things Were Rotten.
+It is filled with one-liners and the occasional breaking of the fourth wall.
+It stars Cary Elwes, Richard Lewis and, in his screen debut, Dave Chappelle.
+Brooks cameos as Rabbi Tuckman.
+In 1996, he began his role as Uncle Phil on Mad About You.